smart-on-fhir/smart-on-fhir.github.io/data/clinical-data.md

 ---

 As a service to the SMART community, Boston Children’s Hospital has licensed de-identified longitudinal clinical data for 10,000 patients from [Geisinger](https://www.geisinger.org/), a leading healthcare organization.
-The data is available for **SMART on FHIR App developers** looking to test their apps with real-world data.
-Qualified developers can fill out the [request form](https://smarthealthit.org/de-identified-sample-data/) on the SMART Website to request access to the data.
+The data is available for **SMART on FHIR App developers** looking to test commercial quality SMART apps with real-world data.

+Qualified developers can fill out the [request form](https://smarthealthit.org/de-identified-sample-data/) on the SMART website to request access to the data.
+Unfortunately, we are only able to work with a few organizations per year.
+Data requests will be evaluated based on the current stage and potential impact of the project.

 <h3> Overview </h3>